Caleb-Shepard/Ubuntu-Configs/README.md

     * vim configuration file sourced when vim is run
 - .zshrc
     * zsh configuration file that is sourced when zsh is run

+## bashrc ##
+###Information on the .bashrc###
+This .bashrc is designed to be adaptable and usable across different terminals in Linux and UNIX based operating systems.
+Your .bashrc should be created inside of your home folder.
+  ~/.bashrc

+This script is tested primarily in OSX, Arch Linux, and Ubuntu.
+Testing in other operating systems and terminals not explicitly named in the .bashrc may be sporadic, and full support for those operating systems will not be guaranteed.

+When using this script in OSX, be sure to run the command "exec bash" on terminal startup.
+On Ubuntu, this may be the default behavior and exec bash will not need to be run by you manually.

+Any program aliases included will not work if the programs and dependencies required are not installed on your system.
+Many modern terminals will automatically offer to fix this.

+OSX support will soon be removed; please see the OSX branch.
+Message either Caleb-Shepard or dylnmc if you have any requests or would like to contribute